sedelmeyer/cs109b_groupproject/docs/analysis/05-cluster.rst

 K-means at various :math:`k` numbers of clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With our one-hot-encoding and scaling complete, we can now begin our attempt at clustering our observations.
-To begin this process, we will start with `the K-means clustering algorithm <https://en.wikipedia.org/wiki/K-means_clustering>`_.
+To begin this process, we will start with `scikit-learn's implementation <kmeans-sklearn_>`_ of `the K-means clustering algorithm <kmeans-wikipedia_>`_, which will partition our training observations into :math:`k` number of clusters where each observation belongs to the cluster with the nearest mean (i.e. nearest "centroid").
 We will compare several sets of K-means clustering results in which we have partitioned our training projects into varying numbers of :math:`k` clusters.
 To accomplish this, we will run the K-means algorithm on our one-hot-encoded categorical variables ``Category``, ``Borough``, ``Managing_Agency``, ``Client_Agency``, and ``Phase_Start``, as well as our two scaled quantitative variables ``Budget_Start`` and ``Duration_Start``.
 We will do this for all consecutive values :math:`k`, 1 through 24.
 A set of diagnostic plots for these iterated K-means models are shown below.

+.. _fig15:

 .. figure:: ../../docs/_static/figures/15-kmeans-inertia-lineplot.jpg
   :align: center